Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-check-result-freshness"></a> Check Result Freshness

-Freshness of check results must be explicitely enabled in Icinga 1.x.
-The attribute `freshness_treshold` defines the threshold in seconds.
+Freshness of check results must be enabled explicitly in Icinga 1.x.
+The attribute `freshness_threshold` defines the threshold in seconds.
 Once the threshold is triggered, an active freshness check is executed defined by the `check_command` attribute.
 Both check methods (active and passive) use the same freshness check method.